-Trustees

-The Trustees' primary investment responsibilities include:
+Trustees - the Trustees' primary investment responsibilities include:

-- Operating the Scheme in accordance with its Trust Deed and Rules. - Ensuring that the investment options are suitable for the Scheme's membership profile. - Preparation of the Statement of Investment Principles and reviewing the content of the Statement and modifying it if deemed appropriate, in consultation with the Principal Employer. - Appointing the DC Investment Consultant and other advisors as necessary for the good stewardship of the Scheme. - Appointing the platform provider who invest the Scheme's assets. - Assessing the performance, charges and processes of the platform provider and underlying investment managers by means of regular, but not less than annual, reviews of investment performance and other information, supported by the DC Investment Consultant. - Monitoring compliance of the investment arrangements with this Statement on a regular basis. - Preparing an annual Chair's statement for inclusion in the Annual Report and Accounts.
+- Operating the Scheme in accordance with its Trust Deed and Rules. - Ensuring that the investment options are suitable for the Scheme's membership profile. - Preparation of the Statement of Investment Principles and reviewing the content of the Statement and modifying it if deemed appropriate, in consultation with the Principal Employer and the investment consultant. - Appointing investment consultants and other advisors as necessary for the good stewardship. - Appointing the platform provider Who invest the Scheme's assets. - Assessing the performance, charges and processes of the Platform Provider and investment managers by means of regular, but not less than annual, reviews of investment performance and other information, with the investment consultant. - Monitoring compliance of the investment arrangements with this Statement on a regular basis. - Preparing an annual Chair's statement for inclusion in the Annual Report and Accounts.